 Did you know that a good laundry trick is to throw two USED TENNIS BALLS into your washing-machine drum?

 This will help to fluff up your laundry and allow you to say goodbye to the pet's hair on your clothes.
-Also, the tennis balls bouncing around in the drum knock out the lumps you would otherwise need to pat out by hand and help the cleaning process.
+Also, the tennis balls bouncing around in the drum knock out any debris and also help the cleaning process.
 A win-win situation!

-Did you know that the sun is a "natural sanitiser" that disinfects and your clothes hanging out will smell cleaner and fresher?
+Did you know that the sun is a "natural sanitiser" that disinfects your clothes and putting them outside to dry will make them smell cleaner and fresher?

-You just need a clean spot outside, in your garden, under the sun and a windy, warm day.
-Sunlight can also bleach clothes and makes white fabrics whiter: some stains (like tomato, sauce or poo) are photo-labile and degrade in the presence of UV light.
+You just need a clean spot outside in your garden in the sun on a windy, warm day.
+Sunlight can also bleach clothes and makes white fabrics whiter: some stains (like tomato sauce or poo!) are photo-labile and degrade in the presence of UV light.
 So...stains that sometimes remain after washing will disappear completely!